 What seems like a reasonable thing to buy while on vacation often ends up at a rummage sale.
 Souvenir plates from various European destinations are a mainstay of Parisian sales.
 Andorra is a common one, for some reason.

-Another item you always find at French rummage sales is ceramic fèves from inside the galette des rois (king cake), which is traditionally eaten at the end of the Christmas season.
+Another item you always find at French rummage sales is ceramic fèves from inside the galette des rois (king cake), which is traditionally eaten in January.
 Whoever gets the piece with the fève hidden inside is the king or queen of the evening, and gets to wear the paper crown supplied with the cake.
 Some people become serious collectors of fèves, which are often figurines of people in medieval dress but can take other forms.
 The word fève means bean, as a dry bean was originally the thing hidden inside these cakes when it first came into being some 300 years ago.
 I picked up two of these for 50 cents each.

 An ingenious telephone-lamp, from the 60s and made in the 60s, as the stand-keeper explained.
 Both parts work!
 Somehow I can’t help thinking of Jemaine’s camera-phone on Flight of the Conchords.